a2-choudhry/Active_transfer_learning/README.md

-# Introduction
+##  Introduction
--Critical review of the solution combining Active Learning and Transfer Learning for image classification.
+- Critical review of the solution combining Active Learning and Transfer Learning for image classification.
--Aim to improve image classification accuracy using these techniques.
+- Aim to improve image classification accuracy using these techniques.
--Use of 'CIFAR-10' dataset and Uncertainty Sampling for Active Learning.
+- Use of 'CIFAR-10' dataset and Uncertainty Sampling for Active Learning.
 Utilization of 'VGG16' and 'ResNet50' pre-trained models for Transfer Learning.
 Challenges Faced
 Issues with large dataset, 'STL-10' dataset found corrupted, switched to 'CIFAR-10'.